crypto101/book/building-blocks.rst

 ..
 [26]
-   For a refresher on modular arithmetic, including an explanation of the modular inverse, please refer to :ref:`the appendix <Modular arithmetic>`.
+   For a refresher on modular arithmetic, including an explanation of the modular inverse, please refer to :ref:`the appendix <modular-arithmetic>`.

 ..
 [27]
    The period of a pseudorandom number generator is how many random